A Principal-Agent Model for Optimal Incentives in Renewable Investments: Introduction

-We use the former results in our renewable energy investment incentives problem.
-One of our concerns is related to the effect of the market structure on the provision of incentives.
-We consider two potential electricity market organizations, namely a monopolist investing in both technologies or two competing firms investing each in a different technology.
-As a surprise, in terms of efficiency measured by the certainty equivalent of the Principal in both situation at initial time, we find that the regulation of a competitive market is more efficient than the one of a monopoly as measured by the certainty equivalent of the Principal's value function.
+In particular, we consider two types of market structures.
+First, the electricity production is served by a single regulated firm which can invest in both technologies.
+Second, the electricity is served by two firms in interaction.
+Each firm can invest in only one technology: conventional technology for the first one and the renewable technology for the second one.
+This restriction on the space of potential technology, in which firms invest, reflects the existence of renewable only electricity production firms, like NextEra\footnote{As of September 19$^{\text{th}}$, 2022 NextEra wind and solar energy producer capitalisation is USD 168 billions while Exxon oil company is USD 388 billions.}.
+This setting allows to drive conclusions on the effect of interaction on the incentive mechanism required to achieve the appropriate level of renewable energy investments.

+As a surprise, we find that the regulation of two firms in interaction result in a higher certainty equivalent for the regulator compared to the case of a single firm handling the two technologies.
 The two market structures offer the same level of efficiency only when firms are risk-neutral and there is no congestion cost.
-In the other cases, the difference is in favor of the competitive market structure.
-This purely economic advantage of the competitive market over the regulated monopoly is due to a higher flexibility of the incentives and the possibility of designing cross-subsidies between firms.
-Hence, this gain also comes at the cost of a higher complexity of the incentives mechanisms.\\

-Indeed, we say that the optimal incentives are coupled when the optimal incentive provision for one technology does depend on the investment cost parameters of the other technology and/or the risk-aversion parameter of the other firm in the case of competition.
+In the other cases, the difference is in favor of the market structure with interaction.
+This purely economic advantage of the interactive market over the regulated single firm is due to a higher flexibility of the incentives and the possibility of designing cross-subsidies between firms.
+Hence, this gain also comes at the cost of a higher complexity of the incentive mechanism.
+Indeed, we say that the optimal incentives are coupled when the optimal incentive provision for one technology does depend on the investment cost parameters of the other technology and/or the risk-aversion parameter of the other firm in the case of interaction.

-In the case of a regulated \textit{monopoly}, if the Agent is risk-neutral or if there is no congestion cost (i.e.\ $\varepsilon=0$), the incentive provisions per technology are decoupled.
+In the case of a single firm, if the firm is risk-neutral or if there is no congestion cost (i.e. $\eps=0$), the incentive provisions per technology are decoupled.
 In each case, the prices per technology basically boil down to the externality values they represent for the regulator.
-But, apart from these two extreme cases, the optimal incentives for the installed capacity and for the energy production volatility reduction are fully coupled.
-It means that the price to be paid to the regulated monopoly for each new installed renewable energy generation depends on the volatility cost and the cost of reducing volatility of renewable energy technology but it depends also on the conventional technology cost structure.
+But, apart from these two extreme cases, the optimal incentives for the energy produced and for the energy production volatility reduction are fully coupled: prices paid for technologies depend on each other cost structure.